ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 Incident server:
-:  An entity which is responsible for detecting and reporting one network incident, performing network incident diagnosis, resolution and prediction, etc.
+:  An entity which is responsible for detecting and reporting one network incident, performing network incident diagnosis, resolution and prediction in specific domain, etc.

 Incident client:
 :  An entity which can manage network incidents based on global view on network topology data correlation.
-   For example, it can receive network incident notifications, query the information of network incidents, instruct an incident management server to diagnose, help resolve, etc. In addition, it can trigger issue tickets and involve repair crew to fix the problem.
+   For example, it can receive network incident notifications, query the information of network incidents, instruct an incident server to diagnose, help resolve, etc. In addition, it can trigger issue tickets and involve repair crew to fix the problem.

 Incident handler:
 : An entity which can receive network incident notification, store and query the information of network incidents for data analysis.
-It has no control on incident server.
+Different from Incident client, it has no control on incident server or instruct an incident server to peform network incident diagnosis, resolution.

 Probable root cause:
 : If removing a factor completely resolves the ongoing incident (specifically, regarding network